perlaescano/fullstack-crud-app/README.md

 API (Express, Sequelize)
  - [x] Write a route to serve up a single instructor (based on their id), including that instructor’s courses
  - [x] Write a route to serve up a single course (based on its id), including that course's instructor

-UI (React)
-- [ ] Write a component to display a single instructor with the following information:
-- [ ] The instructor's name, image, and department
-- [ ] A list of all courses that instructor is assigned
-- [ ] Write a component to display a single course with the following information:
-- [ ] The course title, timeslot, and location
-- [ ] The name of the instructor